StarRocks/starrocks/docs/en/loading/Kafka-connector-starrocks.md

 ### Load Debezium-formatted CDC data

-If the Kafka data is in Debezium CDC format and the StarRocks table is a Primary Key table, you also need to configure the `transforms` parameter and other related parameters.
+If the Kafka data is in Debezium CDC format and the StarRocks table is a Primary Key table, you also need to configure the `transforms` parameter and other related parameters in the configuration file **connect-StarRocks-sink.properties** for the Kafka connector provided by StarRocks.

 :::info